metastable-void/alarkhabil-server/README.md

 # Al Arkhabil API server

-API (backend) server for the independent thought publication platform.
+Backend API server for the independent thought publication platform.

 ## About this API